 Sayonara Japan

-It’s time to leave this odd but wonderful country and go west.
-But we were kind of lazy and didn’t want to go back the same way by train, so we got to Narita airport where a Boeing 777 brought us back to Europe.
+It was time to leave this odd but wonderful country and go west.
+We were kind of lazy and didn’t want to go back the same way by train, so we got to Narita airport where a Boeing 777 brought us back to Europe.

 After a brief stop in Paris we finally arrived in Stockholm on a cold autumn day.
 Catched a subway to Söder where we stayed at a friend’s apartment.
 A normal-sized bed felt wonderful and between yawns I noticed that I was still on Japanese time.

 A long sleep and a Swedish breakfast, what else is there to wish for?
-How about another train ride!
-We got back to Stockholm’s Central Station where we embarked on the last train ride of this journey.
+Ah yes, how about another train ride!
+We went back to Stockholm’s Central Station where we embarked on the last train ride of this journey.
 The final colors of the autumn trees dashed past the window as the season had come and gone in Sweden without us.

-We finally arrived at Gothenburg station in the afternoon, back where we started about seven weeks ago.
+We finally arrived at Gothenburg station in the afternoon, back where we started a long time ago.
 Our backpacks were a lot more dusty and the shoes slightly worn out, but it was worth it.

 5 comments